 A RedCap UE can be identified by the network during Random Access procedure via MSG3/MSGA from a RedCap specific LCID(s) and optionally via MSG1/MSGA (PRACH occasion or PRACH preamble).
 An eRedCap UE can be identified by the network during Random Access procedure via MSG3/MSGA from an eRedCap specific LCID(s) and optionally via MSG1.
 For RedCap UE identification via MSG1/MSGA, RedCap specific Random Access configuration may be configured by the network.
 For eRedCap UE identification via MSG1, eRedCap specific Random Access configuration may be configured by the network.
 For MSG3/MSGA, an (e)RedCap UE is identified by the dedicated LCID(s) indicated for CCCH identification (CCCH or CCCH1) regardless whether (e)RedCap specific Random Access configuration is configured by the network.

 (e)RedCap UEs with 1 Rx branch and 2 Rx branches can be allowed separately via system information.
 In addition, (e)RedCap UEs in Half-Duplex FDD mode can be allowed via system information.
 A RedCap specific IFRI can be provided in SIB1, when absent, RedCap UEs access is not allowed.
 An eRedCap specific IFRI can be provided in SIB1, when absent, eRedCap UEs access is not allowed.
-Information on which frequencies (e)RedCap UE access is allowed can be provided in system information.
+Information on which frequencies (e)RedCap UE access is allowed can be provided in system information. (e)RedCap UEs may be allowed by the network to treat a cell as an acceptable cell for the sake of allowing emergency calls, as described in clause 16.5.x, even if the cell would otherwise be considered as “barred” by such UEs due to the cell barring indications in SIB1.

 An (e)RedCap UE with 1 Rx branch applies the associated offset for broadcasted cell specific RSRP thresholds for random access, SDT, cell edge condition and cell (re)selection criterion as specified in TS 38.133 [13].